Tesla Supercharging FAQ

 Do I have free supercharging on my Tesla?

-- If the car says the last charge session cost $0.00 on the charging screen, this could be either free supercharging for the first owner (SC05) or has paid for supercharging (SC04) but referral miles have been used to pay for the charging or the car has time bound free supercharging (SC06)
+- If the car says the last charge session cost $0.00 on the charging screen, this could be either free supercharging for the first owner (SC05) or has paid for supercharging (SC04) but referral miles have been used to pay for the charging or the car has time bound free supercharging (SC06).
+This is generally a sign the car does NOT have transferable free supercharging.

-- If the cars says no recent charging sessions, it has free unlimited supercharging (SC01) or in the very very rare situation that the car has never been supercharged.
+- If the cars says "no recent charging sessions", it either has free unlimited supercharging (SC01) or may be in the very very rare situation that the car has never been supercharged (assuming the car has not been recently traded via Tesla).

 The status codes can also be found by using the ghuide above.